-The Criminal Justice (Rehabilitative Periods) Bill 2018 is a Private Member's Bill and was initiated in December 2018.
-The Bill was initially proposed by Senator Lynn Ruane, who stated that the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 (see Section T1.1.4) is limited both in practice and when compared with other EU member states, and is not working as it is not fair or proportionate (Ruane 2019, 13 February).
+The Criminal Justice (Rehabilitative Periods) Bill 2018 is a Private Members' Bill and was initiated in December 2018.
+The Bill was initially proposed by Senator Lynn Ruane, who stated that the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 (see Section T1.1.4 of this workbook) is limited both in practice and when compared with other European Union (EU) member states and is not working, as it is not fair or proportionate (Ruane 2019, 13 February).
 She believes that people have the capacity to change and deserve a second chance (Ruane 2019, 13 February).
 The main purpose of the proposed Bill is to amend the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 to provide for broader and fairer access to spent convictions and to provide for proportionality in determining the period before a conviction becomes spent, and to provide for related matters.
 Amendments were made to the text of the Bill at Committee Stage.
-This Bill is currently before Seanad Éireann, Fourth Stage.
+This Bill has completed the Report and Final stages before Seanad Éireann.
+In order to ensure that it is robust and workable, some additional amendments are expected when it comes before Dáil Éireann (Naughton, H 2021, 28 June).